weizhichaoo/weizhichaoo.github.io/content/authors/韩欢/index.md

 ---
 # Display name
-title: 秦怡
+title: 韩欢

 # Full name (for SEO)
-first_name: 怡
+first_name: 欢
-last_name: 秦
+last_name: 韩

 # Username (this should match the folder name)
 authors:
-  - 秦怡
+  - 韩欢

 # Is this the primary user of the site?
 superuser: false